Skip to Content

 For adventurers who want to do it all and see it all, there’s no better town along the Oregon coast than Pacific City.
 Throwback craft brews on the beach, try your hand at hang gliding, or climb up the towering sand dunes for some epic views (just not in that order, probably).

-Two surfers surfing wave in ocean in front of large rock island in Pacific City, Oregon coast town
+Two surfers surfing wave in ocean in front of large rock island in Pacific City.

 Hit the surf at Pacific City

+• Rent a Paddle Board on the Nestucca River.
 Many Oregon coast towns are characterized by some sort of river flowing through them, and Pacific City is no exception.
-The Nestucca is a gem of a river, with fishing, kayaking, and swimming on offer.
+We recommend renting a paddleboard or kayak and exploring some of the dramatic scenery that the Nestucca has to offer.

 Nestucca River at Pacific City coastal town in Oregon

+• Cruise the beach in your car.
 The beaches in the Pacific City area are some of the few in Oregon where vehicles are allowed.
 In the town of Pacific City itself, many people will park their cars along the beach and enjoy the views from the comfort of their vehicles.
+4WD is recommended!

 Parking on the beach in Pacific City is possible – just don’t get stuck!